Horseracing Bettors Forum invites new member applications

 The Horseracing Bettors Forum (HBF) is today inviting applications from the betting community to replace outgoing members as part of a planned periodic refresh of its membership.

 HBF comprises up to nine voluntary members, chosen for their knowledge of the horseracing betting environment and their ability to represent the betting public.
-Forum members will be required to meet four times a year, attend meetings with external stakeholders, when required, and to correspond extensively between meetings.
-HBF members will be asked to serve a three-year term on the Forum.
+Forum members will be required to meet four times a year, attend meetings with external stakeholders when required, and to communicate and contribute via Slack, often on a daily basis between meetings.
+Successful applicants will be asked to serve a three-year term on the Forum.

 Those interested and who consider themselves in possession of appropriate knowledge and experience are kindly requested to contact HBF via email at firstname.lastname@example.org specifying in no more than 500 words why they would like to be considered for the role, including contact details (a CV is not required).